cube-js/cube/docs/Schema/dimensions.md

 ### case
 The `case` statement is used to define if/then/else conditions to display data.
-It contains two parameters `when` and `then`.
+It contains two parameters: `when` and `then`.
-The first `when` statement declares condition and result if rule returns true value.
+The first `when` statement declares a condition and result if the rule returns a true value.
-The second `else` statement declares result for options when rules return false value.
+The second `else` statement declares results for options when rules return a false value.

-The following example will create `size` dimension with values 'xl' and 'xxl'.
+The following example will create a `size` dimension with values 'xl' and 'xxl'.

 ```javascript
 size: {